Research

 Citation network analysis.

-Mapping how authority, precedent, and reasoning propagate through a body of decisions over time — turning a flat case list into a structured intellectual genealogy.
+Map how authority, precedent, and reasoning move through a body of decisions over time, turning a flat case list into an intellectual genealogy.

 3. 03